divercefi/whitepaper/README.md

 ##### Security Tokens

 Depending on the regulatory and compliance conditions we aim to create one or multiple *EASY* security tokens backed by direct investments in selected portfolios.
 The direct investments/ custody would be undertaken by our partners.
-For instance, trading bots on exchanges, regulated funds or assets managers could leverage the security token to offer dynamically managed portfolios to institutional investors.
+For instance, trading bots on exchanges, regulated funds, or assets managers could leverage the security token to offer dynamically managed portfolios to institutional investors.

 ## Appendix